President and Founder

 212-354-0300 ext 304

-Janet Patton joined the Achilles International team as a part-time staff member in August 2007.
+Janet Patton joined the Achilles International team as a part-time staff member in August 2007, and after falling in love with the mission and the work, became a full-time employee in January 2011.
 She graduated from American University in Washington DC, with degrees in Public Communications and Music Theatre.
-Janet has a background in teaching young children, and is the passionate leader of the Achilles Kids weekend program.
-She also assists with the Marathon Tour, and manages the Guaranteed Entry programs for the New York City and Chicago Marathons.
-She is thrilled to be a part of the Achilles family and is inspired daily by the strength of the Achilles Athletes and their courageous families.
+Janet has a background in teaching young children, and is the passionate leader of the Achilles Kids weekend program in NYC.
+Also, the proud sister of a U.S. Navy veteran, Janet manages the Freedom Team and assists with the Marathon Tour.
+She is thrilled to be a part of the Achilles family and is inspired daily by the strength of the Achilles athletes and their courageous families.

 212-354-0300 ext 308